Ram81/habitat-web/README.md

 # Habitat-Web

-This repository is the implmentation of data collection application for project Learning Embodied Visual Exploration from Humans.
+Code for the paper

+**[Habitat-Web: Learning Embodied Object-Search from Human Demonstrations at Scale][1]**
+Ram Ramrakhya, Eric Undersander, Dhruv Batra, Abhishek Das

-Psiturk Habitat Sim is a web-based application to collect human demonstrations for embodied tasks at scale by connecting Habitat simulator to Amazon Mechanical Turk users.
+Habitat-Web is a web-based application to collect human demonstrations for embodied tasks at scale by connecting Habitat simulator to Amazon Mechanical Turk users.
 [Here's](https://docs.google.com/presentation/d/1Vp1anxvh3PLV_S15eKRoGvaXp1y_XbleUrKh5kXzB0I/edit?usp=sharing) the deck of slides explaining the system design of the application.

 ## Setup